-Call 111 for an ambulance.
+When in New Zealand, phone 111 for an ambulance.
+You can also call this number for the police or in case of fire.
 The ambulance in Wellington is free and will take you to the emergency department of the nearest hospital.

 During business hours

-You can see a doctor or a nurse at Kelburn or Pipitea campuses.
+Once enrolled, you can see a doctor or a nurse at the Kelburn or Pipitea campus.
 Our Student Health team provides a full range of services, including for mental and sexual health.
 You will need to make an appointment.

-If you are feeling unwell but are not sure whether you need to see a doctor, call Healthline free on 0800 611 116.
+While in New Zealand, if you are feeling unwell and are not sure whether you need to see a doctor, phone Healthline for free on 0800 611 116.
 You will receive advice and information from a trusted health professional.

-If you are given a prescription by your doctor, you can take this to any pharmacy in town to receive your medicine.
+If you are given a prescription by your doctor in New Zealand, you can take this to any pharmacy to receive your medicine.
 There is a pharmacy conveniently located in Easterfield building on Kelburn campus.

-Your Studentsafe–University insurance should cover most of your medical expenses.
-It is a good idea to understand what your insurance policy covers before you need medical help—pre-existing conditions need to be declared and might not be covered by your policy.
+Your Studentsafe–University insurance will cover most of your medical expenses.
+It is important to understand what your insurance policy covers and what may not be included.

-If you take your prescription from Student Health to the pharmacy on Kelburn campus, as long as it’s for a direct billable condition, you won’t need to pay for your medicine upfront—they can invoice Studentsafe directly.
+If you take your prescription from Student Health to the pharmacy on Kelburn campus, and it’s for a direct billable condition, you won’t need to pay for your medicine upfront—they can invoice Studentsafe directly.

-For appointments with afterhours and other medical services, you may need to pay upfront.
-Keep all of your receipts and medical notes, and talk to the International insurance adviser about making an insurance claim.
+For appointments with after hours and other medical services, you may need to pay upfront.
+Keep all of your receipts and medical notes, and talk to the International Student and Insurance Advisor about making an insurance claim.